Helperbird/website/src/pages/features/speech-to-text.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: "Accurate Speech to Text: The Ultimate Voice Typing Extension for Chrome, Firefox, Edge or iOs"
+title: The Ultimate Voice Typing Extension for Chrome, Firefox, Edge, and iOS | Helperbird
-description:
-  Experience fast and accurate speech to text conversion with our voice typing extension for Chrome, Firefox, Edge or iOs.
+description: Experience fast and accurate speech to text conversion with Helperbird's voice typing extension for Chrome, Firefox, Edge, or iOS.
 Say goodbye to tedious typing and hello to efficient communication.
 Try it now for free!
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Voice typing
+featurePageTitle: The Ultimate Voice Typing Extension for Chrome, Firefox, Edge, and iOS
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/voice-typing.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Voice typing
+cardTitle: Voice Typing
-featureDescription:
-  Experience fast and accurate speech to text conversion with our voice typing extension for Chrome, Firefox, Edge or iOs.
+featureDescription: Experience fast and accurate speech to text conversion with Helperbird's voice typing extension for Chrome, Firefox, Edge, or iOS.
 Say goodbye to tedious typing and hello to efficient communication.
 Try it now for free!
 group: reading
 tags:
   - features
   - writing
   - accessibility
 link: reading
 url: features/speech-to-text/

 ---